generic tetromino game

 game.newoption

 Registers a new option.
 The second argument is a table, which must have a 'default' key, whose value is the default value of the option, and an 'events' key, whose value is the bitwise OR of all events that functions for this option will listen to.
-Register values for the new option by creating functions within the option, i.e. for option foo with value bar: `function foo.bar(ev, player)`. ev is the event that caused this function to be called, and player is the player the event is associated with: either 0 for player 1, or 1 for player 2.
+Register values for the new option by creating functions within the option table, i.e. for option foo with value bar: function foo.bar(ev, player). ev is the event that caused this function to be called, and player is the player this event is associated with (either 1 or 2).
+Some events will supply a third argument to the function; these are documented for specific events.

 game.options.lines_per_level